Allard's interior $\varepsilon$-Regularity Theorem in Alexandrov spaces: Introduction

 \subsection{Acknowledgments}

 M. Agnoletto is partially supported by Coordenação de Aperfeiçoamento de Pessoal de Nível Superior – Brasil (CAPES) – Finance Code 88887.667684/2022-00 - and by Conselho Nacional de Desenvolvimento Científico e Tecnológico - Brasil (CNPq) - Finance Code 201543/2024-9.\\ S. Nardulli was supported by FAPESP Auxílio Jovem Pesquisador \# 2021/05256-0, CNPq Bolsa de Produtividade em Pesquisa 1D \# 12327/2021-8, 23/08246-0, Geometric Variational Problems in Smooth and Nonsmooth Metric Spaces \# 441922/2023-6. \\ J. Correa has received partial support from CNPq-Brazil under Grant No. 408169/2023-0. \\ The authors would like to thank Reinaldo Resende for his valuable discussions, suggestions, and support throughout this work.
+The authors also would like to thank Gabriel Augusto Correia and Bruno Souza dos Santos de Almeida for their suggestions.
 This paper was written as part of the first author's Ph.D. thesis at the Federal University of ABC, under the supervision of Prof. Stefano Nardulli.